leonardfarringtonjr/PORTFOLIO/README.md

     9. All of the links -> Dashboard / Hero -> check and make sure they are all correct
     10. + on Typer Titles buttons
     11. WHEN I RUN THE DATATABLES, THE DROPDOWN MENU BREAKS
+    12. Hero image isn't responsive
+    13. All of the <- need to be changed
+    14. The README needs to be changed
-    12. Summernote description box isn't working anymore
+    14. Summernote description box isn't working anymore

         // TESTS